-The first step for me was to study psychology – a subject I’d been fascinated by since my late teens.
+For me, the first step in learning this was when I began to study psychology – a subject I’d been fascinated by since my late teens.
 From there I moved forward to train for three years as a counsellor, then further down the line I qualified as a hypnotherapist, psychotherapist and life coach.
 Apart from my qualifications, along my journey I studied and learned from some of the greatest masters from the East and West – I read self-developments books, watched inspirational videos, listened to motivational audios, attended educational workshops and completely changed my mindset.

-In 2005 I was ready to start my own private therapy practice as a transformational therapist and mindset coach and after helping many clients to successfully transform their lives, the time eventually came when I was ready to share the main lessons I’d learned to a much wider audience.
-I did this by writing my own self-development book – ‘Your Flight to Happiness: A 7-Step Journey to Emotional Freedom’ – which became an Amazon bestseller virtually overnight and currently has over sixty 5 star reviews.
+Eventually I knew I was ready to start my own private therapy practice as a transformational therapist and mindset coach and after helping many hundreds of clients to successfully transform their lives, I reached the point where I was ready to share the main lessons I’d learned with an even wider audience.
+I did this by writing my own self-development book, ‘Your Flight to Happiness: A 7-Step Journey to Emotional Freedom’, which became an Amazon bestseller virtually overnight and currently has over sixty 5-star reviews.

-Within my book I describe some of my early experiences, and the negative messages and subsequent limiting beliefs I developed which affected me during childhood and right through to adulthood.
-I also share some of the most powerful lessons I’ve learned over the years which have enabled me to let go of my irrational fears, believe in myself, become empowered and take control of my life.
+Within my book I describe some of my early experiences and negative messages and the subsequent limiting beliefs I developed as a result, affecting my self-belief during childhood and continuing into to adulthood.
+I also share some of the most powerful lessons I’ve learned over the years since becoming divorced, which have enabled me to let go of my irrational fears and self-doubts, learn to believe in myself, become empowered and take control of my life.

-As it gets nearer to the launch date of my programme I will be sharing news of how to enrol into it.
-There won’t be any pressure for group members to book onto the programme, however, the offer to embark on the beta edition of the programme at a heavily discounted rate will initially be offered to ‘Learning to Fly Solo’ Facebook group members.
-Click on the link below to go to the Facebook group page: Learning To Fly Solo
+As it gets nearer to the launch date of my new programme I’ll be sharing news of how to enrol into it within my Facebook group.
+There won’t be any pressure on group members to book onto the programme, however, the chance to enrol on the beta edition of the programme at a heavily discounted rate will initially be offered to group members.
+Click on the link below to join me on my safe and nurturing private Facebook group page: http://bit.ly/learningtoflysolo